-Devon Carbado teaches Constitutional Criminal Procedure, Constitutional Law, Critical Race Theory, and Criminal Adjudication.
+Devon Carbado is the Honorable Harry Pregerson Professor of Law at the UCLA School of Law.
+He teaches Constitutional Criminal Procedure, Constitutional Law, Critical Race Theory, and Criminal Adjudication.
 He is an outstanding teacher who was elected Professor of the Year by the UCLA School of Law classes of 2000 and 2006.
 In 2003 he received the Law School's Rutter Award for Excellence in Teaching, and he has also received the University's Distinguished Teaching Award, the Eby Award for the Art of Teaching.

 Professor Carbado has established himself as a nationally recognized figure in the field of Critical Race Theory and he is actively involved with shaping a nationwide discourse on race, identity, and the law.
 He writes in the areas of Critical Race Theory, employment discrimination, criminal procedure, constitutional law, and identity.
 He is editor of Race Law Stories (Foundation Press) (with Rachel Moran), and is working on a book on employment discrimination tentatively titled “Acting White” (Oxford University Press) (with Mitu Gulati).
 He is a former director of the Critical Race Studies Program at UCLA Law School, a faculty associate of the Ralph J. Bunche Center for African American Studies, a board member of the African American Policy Forum and a James Town Fellow.
 In 2005 Professor Carbado was named an inaugural recipient of the Fletcher Foundation Fellowship.
 Modeled on the Guggenheim fellowships, it is awarded to scholars whose work furthers the goals of Brown v.
 Board of Education.